sylhare/Type-on-Strap/_posts/2019-1-1-Life_Paper #1.md

 * **Targets & Accomplishments** -  They may be either time investment target or specific goals.
   * I shall use [Toggl](https://toggl.com/app/timer) for monitoring time.
   * These shall act as *Contents* for every blog.
+  * Targets shall usually be same as *Next Week Goals*, or an equivalent updated version of them.
 * **Week Story** - This will be a walk through my week with highlighted learnings and resources.
   * Throughout the year, I will try to read a book in 1.5 to 2.5 weeks(as per book size) and try to write blogs on really useful books but will share the essence of each one here.
 * **Next Week Goals** - Broad goals for coming week.